Human trafficking in Nepal: Cross-border to India

 The Nepal-India border is one of the busiest sites for human trafficking.

 The trafficking of girls from Nepal into India for forced prostitution is perhaps one of the busiest slave trafficking routes anywhere in the world, with an estimated 5,000-10,000 Nepali women and girls trafficked to India each year.
 An estimated 100,000–200,000 Nepali trafficked persons are in India.
-Nepali girls are especially desirable as prostitutes in India because they are considered more attractive due to their lighter complexion, and because Nepali virgins are believed to be able to cure AIDS.
 Victims are also trafficked for labor in circuses, agriculture, and manufacturing sectors.
 The 1850 kilometers of open, porous border between Nepal and India make trafficking simple and difficult to catch.
 In addition, there is no immigration control for Nepalese migrating to India or Indians coming into Nepal under the 1950 Peace and Friendship Treaty between India and Nepal.
 In addition to being a destination, India is also a transit country for Nepalese and Bangladeshi women trafficked to Pakistan, Western Asia, and the Middle East and for women trafficked from the Russian Federation to Thailand.

 Nepal's open international border with India provides human traffickers with easy access to transport victims across the border undetected.
 According to the Office of the National Rapporteur on Trafficking in Women and Children, quoted by Gurung and Kachchhap, "There is no required passport and visa resulting in easy passage.
 With [fewer] rules and regulations in place, the border becomes an easy pass with falsified documents and paperwork.
 Consequently, it is easy for traffickers to lure Nepali women and children and transport them across the border into India.
 This largely unsupervised boundary facilitates human trafficking, with India serving as both a transit and destination country for victims of this inhumane crime.
-According to Aengst, quoted by Anila Shrestha, "[It] is estimated that between 7,000 and 10,000 girls, between the ages of 9-16, are trafficked each year from Nepal to India" (9).